pchelle/OSP-Qualification-Reports/README.md

 - __Released version__: Tag version of the qualificaion plan repository, e.g. `1.0`
 - __Workflow name__: Path of workflow R script that creates the function to run the qualification if not default.
 > [!TIP]
 > Leave blank cell if default path, `Qualification/workflow.R`, is used (this path is case insensitive).
-- __Additional projects__: Url of additional project snapshots to export as `pksim5` projects, e.g. `Propofol-Pediatrics/refs/tags/v1.0/Propofol-Pediatrics.json`
-> [!TIP]
-> If multiple projects are exported, they need to be separated by a pipe character: `|`, e.g. `X-Pediatrics.json|Y-Pediatrics.json`
+- __Folder name__: Name of exported folder within [OSP-Qualification-Reports](https://github.com/Open-Systems-Pharmacology/OSP-Qualification-Reports) repository, e.g. `Qualification-CKD` for [OSP-Qualification-Reports/Qualification-CKD](https://github.com/Open-Systems-Pharmacology/OSP-Qualification-Reports/tree/master/Qualification-CKD)

 ## Tools